jiyao94/LibMaster/README.md

 Now you have finished environment setup.
 You can go to LibMaster folder and run `LibMaster.py` for tool with graphic UI, or run `Import.py`, `Config.py`, `Combine.py` for each part of the tool separately with command line.

 ### Debug mode
+All scripts support debug mode, which will print traceback messages when exception occurs.
+Simply add `--debug` option after the script.

 ### Packaging stand alone execution file for Windows
 On Windows platform, we also provide methods to run this tool without python environment.
 In the `requirements-win.txt` you will install two packaging tools: [Pyinstaller](http://www.pyinstaller.org/) and [cx-Freeze](http://cx-freeze.sourceforge.net/).
 They can package python environment into into one single execution file or a folder contains all dependencies.
 For detailed usage for these tools, please refer to their websites.